 It has been reported that approximately 85% of C. auris isolates in the U.S. are resistant to azoles, 33% to amphotericin B, and 1% to echinocandins.
 Based on this data, echinocandins are thus recommended as a first-line therapy for most invasive Candida infections.

-Integrity laboratories, offers multiple PCR-based molecular diagnostic tests for a detection of variety of infection disease’s pathogens of genitourinary and respiratory tracts, as well wound, including biofilm using AmpliteCtTM Pathogen Load IndicatorTM (PLITM) (Ref, Precision Diagnostics – Advanced Antimicrobial Solutions (integritylaboratories.com).
-C. auris is one of fifteen pathogens detected in patient specimens using our Biofilm panel.
-Integrity Laboratories’ laboratory developed test (LDT) identifies not only pathogens, e.g. C. auris, but also provide Pathogen Load IndicatorTM (PLITM).
-PLITM utilizes the ability of the qPCR technique to rapidly quantify the pathogens genetic material and calculate the percentages of detected pathogens in tested patient sample.
-In addition, Integrity Laboratories’ developed LDT for a detection of fifteen drug-resistant genes in detected pathogens to assist clinicians in identifying the appropriate antimicrobial treatment for patients.
-Providers and patients enjoy the confidence of next day test results paired with antibiotic resistance markers eliminating the need for defensive administration of broad-spectrum antibiotics.
+Integrity Laboratories, offers multiple PCR-based molecular diagnostic tests for the detection of a variety of infectious disease pathogens of genitourinary and respiratory tracts, as well wound and Biofilm panel using AmpliteCtTM Pathogen Load IndicatorTM (PLITM).
+C. auris is one of fifteen pathogens detected in patient specimens using our polymicrobial Biofilm Dx and wound panel Abraze Dx.
+Integrity Laboratories’ laboratory developed tests (LDT) identify not only pathogens, e.g. C. auris, but also provide Pathogen Load IndicatorTM (PLITM).
+PLITM utilizes the ability of the qPCR technique to rapidly quantify the pathogen’s genetic material and calculate the percentages of detected pathogens in tested patient samples.
+In addition, Integrity Laboratories’ developed LDT for the detection of fifteen antibiotic-resistant genes Orion Ar in detected pathogens to assist clinicians in identifying the appropriate antimicrobial treatment for patients.
+Providers and patients enjoy the confidence of next-day test results paired with antibiotic resistance markers eliminating the need for defensive administration of broad-spectrum antibiotics.

 -Maria Cekanova, RNDr, PhD